elakito/swaggersocket-samples/cxf_echo_service/README.md

 Enter some text and publish it to the server.
 You can choose the operation implemented by the echo service.

+The following operations are implemented:

+* echo: a POST service that returns the input message.
+There are special messages: "secret" triggers an exception and "sleep n" sleeps for n seconds before returning the response.
+* ohce: a POST service that returns the reversed input message.
+* xbox: a GET service that returns an XML enveloped response.
+* jbox: a GET service that returns an JSON enveloped response.
+* put: a PUT service that returns no response content.

 To observe the detailed interaction, you can go to the [fallback page](http://localhost:8080/RestContext/swaggersocket_echo/fallback), which can display each SwaggerSocket messages that are sent and received.

 You can also try the node.js client of sample [echo-nodjs](../echo-nodejs/README.md) with the target URL: http://localhost:8080/RestContext/swaggersocket_echo